Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 A narrative tasting of past, present & future with Æblefald

-We invite you to an inspiring tasting – a journey through ciders of the past, present, and future.
+We invited people to an inspiring tasting – a journey through ciders of the past, present, and future.

 Æblefald has helped define the language of Nordic cider, shaping a new way of thinking, tasting, and talking about the craft.
 It’s a journey that has taken us across four European countries and into both Danish and international Michelin restaurants.